Comment Triage Demo: Ollama LLMs in Institutional CMS Workflows

 The app seeds a local SQLite database with multilingual sample comments so the UI has data on first run.
 The PHP API exposes endpoints to list comments, analyze one or all comments, generate a draft response, translate a comment, save a review status, and reset the demo data.
 Analysis sends only the id and text to Ollama’s chat API with a JSON schema, then stores language, topic, sentiment, urgency, response need, inappropriate-content flags, and a short explanation.
 The React UI loads comments, runs analysis sequentially to avoid timeouts, shows tags and optional reasoning, supports German translation, and lets staff draft and save a response with a human confirmation checkbox.

-From my testing, a local LLM can reduce the manual burden of comment review while preserving privacy and human oversight.
+Deployment of an open-source LLM on local hardware is technically trivial.
+A local LLM can reduce the manual burden of comment review while preserving privacy and human oversight.
 It also surfaces the limits: mistral on an underpowered device is slower, can miss nuance, and translation quality varies across languages.
 Smaller models also struggle with longer context, edge cases, and consistency.
 With a dedicated server and stronger hardware, a larger model with more context window and parameters would mitigate most of these issues while keeping the same workflow intact.